 A Masters membership or short-term membership is required to compete in any Far West Masters race.
-Competitors who race more than one weekend per season must join Far West Masters at a cost of \$20.
+Competitors who race more than one weekend per season must join Far West Masters.
+For season 2020-21, given the uncertainties around the season as a result of the pandemic, we are offering free divisional membership to renewing and new members.
 Far West Masters membership benefits include a permanent stretch bib, tracking of points for the season awards, newsletters and eligibility to compete as part of the Far West team at the Masters National Championships.
 Contact membership VP Mary Feddis at membership@farwestmasters.org or President Ray Tulloch at president@farwestmasters.org, or better yet, go to farwestmasters.org for Far West Masters and U.S. Ski & Snowboard membership information.